zeke/semantic-pull-requests/README.md

 - Install the app on your GitHub Repositories: [github.com/apps/wip](https://github.com/apps/wip)
-- When creating a pull request that you don’t want to be merged, simply add the word "wip" or "WIP" somewhere in the pull request title
+- When creating a pull request that you don’t want to be merged, simply add the word "wip" or "do not merge" (not case-sensitive) somewhere in the pull request title
 - The WIP bot will set/update the status of the pull request depending on the pull requests title.